distepstar/assessment-submission/README.md

 ## Guide
-Before start the project, run:
+Before starting the project, run:
 ### `npm install`

 Then: